neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 the same volume, you may consider adjusting the `[Mesh]` and/or the OpenMC [!ac](CSG) geometry.
 You may also consider running an [OpenMC volume calculation](https://docs.openmc.org/en/latest/usersguide/volume.html) to compare the "Mapped elems volume" with a stochastic calculation of cell volumes to ensure a reasonable mapping.
+If all of the tallied OpenMC cells are actually the same volume, you can also use the `check_equal_mapped_tally_volumes` parameter to automatically check that the mapped volue for each tally bin is identical.

 In [openmc_finer], consider the case where the `[Mesh]` has two equal-sized elements, while the OpenMC domain has three equal-sized cells.
 By nature of the centroid mapping,